bnnm/wwiser-utils/doc/RIPPING.md

 Nope, sorry.
 Info about .wems is inside .bnk.

 ### "I USED SOUNDBANKINFO.XML TO RENAME .WEM TO SOMETHING ELSE, CAN I USE WWISER?"
 .bnk and generated .txtp point to original names/numbers.
 You must re-rip, or un-rename to original Wwise numbers.
+Note wwiser has an option to create !tags.m3u (tags for vgmstream) for .wem.

 ### "I DON'T LIKE WWISE NUMBERS AND WANT TO RENAME .WEM TO OTHER THINGS"
 This tool needs original Wwise numbers.
 There is an option to add .wem names to .txtp though.
 Understand those .wem names are never used, they are simply references for the sound designers during development.
 "Song names" would be event names + variable names (what is used in generated .txtp).

 ### "SOME GENERATED TXTP DON'T WORK"
-First, open the .txtp, and check all the (number).(ext) exist in the /wem (or configured) folder.
+First, open the .txtp, and check all the (number).(ext) exist in the /wem (or configured) folder, as well as (name).bnk.
 If they don't, you need to fix that (remember .wem may be in some .pck or bigfile).
 If all looks in place yet fails, report and upload the .bnk and .wem.

 ### "SOME TXTP SOUNDS OFF/LOOP POINT ISN'T SMOOTH/HAS PROBLEMS"
 This tool is still WIP.
 See wwiser's README for info about missing features, report bugs other than those.